Agisoft Metashape Professional supports the processing of multispectral images captured with DJI P4 Multispectral drone.

 2. After processing is finished open Ortho view mode.
 To display the reconstructed DEM surface double-click on the DEM instance in the chunk's contents on the Workspace pane.

-1. Open Build Orthomosaic dialog from the Workflow menu and set the parameters
+1. Open Build Orthomosaic dialog from the Workflow menu and set the parameters as presented in the image below.

 The units of measurement for resolution correspond to the selected coordinate system.
 Use the Meters button if you need to convert the m/pix value to degrees/pix and vice versa.
 It is recommended to use the pixel size values provided by default thus achieving the best resolution for Orthomosaic.